 The Cumbres & Toltec Scenic Railroad is Chama, New Mexico’s premier attraction.
 While there are other narrow gauge railroads in the country, including in nearby Durango, we heard a number of passengers say that the C & T trip is the best in the nation.

 We took the C & T trip from Antonito to Chama.
 (There are several trip options.
 This one suited us best and takes a full day.
-Check their web site for more information.)
+Check their web site for more info.)
 They transported us via bus from Chama to Antonito, where we boarded for the return trip to Chama.
 Many of the folks on the train were clearly fans of train travel and knew a great deal about trains.
 The hosts in each car pointed out landmarks, described the C & T’s history, and explained railroad operations.
 (It’s more complicated than you may think.)

 We took our trip in early October, when the aspen were at peak.
 Unfortunately, a strong front came through a couple of days earlier and blew off some leaves, but the trip timing was definitely worth it.
 (Note: reservations are an absolute must and should be made weeks in advance.)